-The Missouri School of Journalism operates the nation’s only university-owned network-affiliated television newsroom, a local community newspaper, an NPR station, an entertainment magazine and additional digital and international media outlets available to test and apply innovation (KOMU-TV 8 NBC affiliate, Columbia Missourian, Vox Magazine, KBIA-FM, Global Journalist, Newsy.com).
+The Missouri School of Journalism operates the nation’s only university-owned network-affiliated television newsroom, a local community newspaper, an NPR station, an entertainment magazine and additional digital and international media outlets available to test and apply innovation.
+They now exist as a collaborative newsroom space called the One Newsroom, which includes KOMU-TV 8 NBC affiliate, Columbia Missourian, Vox Magazine, KBIA-FM and Missouri Business Alert.

 Columbia is home to three institutions of higher education including the University of Missouri, Stephens College and Columbia College.
 Often ranked high for its business atmosphere, it is known for focusing on economic development.

 Columbia offers the best of all worlds.
-Located midway between St. Louis and Kansas City (about a two-hour drive from each metropolis), Columbia is a fun-filled oasis in the heart of the Show-Me State.
-Our beloved city of 100,000 people combines small-town comforts, community spirit and low cost of living with big-city culture, activities and resources.
+Located midway between St. Louis and Kansas City (about a two-hour drive from each metropolis), Columbia is a bustling university town.
+Our beloved city of 100,000+ people combines small-town comforts, community spirit and low cost of living with culture, activities and resources.

 Columbia is consistently ranked as one of the best cities in America to live and work in by publications such as Money, Fortune, US News, Editor & Publisher and Men’s Journal.
 For more information, visit the Columbia Convention and Visitors Bureau.

-Columbia (pop.
-121,717) offers a variety of amenities seldom found in a town of its size.
-In the city and surrounding area, you’ll find a vibrant community full of art, green spaces, entertainment and educational opportunities.
+Columbia offers a variety of amenities seldom found in a city of its size.
+In the city and surrounding area, you’ll find a vibrant community full of art, green spaces, 81 miles of hiking/biking/walking trails, state and local parks, entertainment and educational opportunities.